Enter the Cybersecurity

 Icon

-In the Fundamentals part of the bootcamp, individuals learn the basics of cybersecurity.
-It includes training on Microsoft Windows, Linux, and basic network and cloud security.
+In the Fundamentals Phase you’ll learn the basics of cybersecurity.
+This deep dive includes a number of concepts needed in order to secure and defend as a cybersecurity professional, training on Microsoft Windows, Linux, and basic network and cloud security.
 This phase acts as foundational training for the more rigorous portions of the program.

 Icon